sneha-afk/13s-docs-by-sneha/docs/git.md

 While most of your school life will be working by yourself, on a single branch (usually called “main” or “master”), branches are a crucial part of collaboration.
 A **branch** can be thought of as a different parallel version of the repo.

 The main branch is often reserved for deployed, known-to-be functional code for customers/users, while the other branches are features in development that have yet to be pushed into production.

+{: .tip}
 It would be good practice to complete assignments on separate branches, then have a final “submission” by merging your branch into the main, but this is **not required** by any means.
 You are allowed to solely work on the main branch of your repo, and I recommend doing so if you are not familiar with git merging.

 Say you are an employee tasked to work on a feature A. Instead of wrecking havoc during your dev process, you branch out from the current main branch, and work on your feature, until it is merged back onto main and users can now use A.